andyyliu/CrossCorrelatedAssets/README.md

 # CrossCorrelatedAssets
-Strategy to backtest equities for cross-correlation
+Code to backtest equities for cross-correlation